wdtio/wdt-recipes/recipes/wp_cron.md

 {
-  "title": "How to monitor Wordpress and keep wp_cron running", "shortTitle": "wp_cron",
+  "title": "How to monitor WordPress and keep wp_cron running", "shortTitle": "wp_cron",
   "date": "2015-12-11"
 }